zevwoodstock/BlockFW/README.md

 `julia --project`

-Then, to run Experiment 1 in the article (the convex problem), run:
+Then, to run Experiment 1 in the article (the convex problem):

 `julia> include("test.jl")`

-Similarly, to run Experiment 2 in the article (the nonconvex Difference-of-Convex "DC" problem), run:
+Similarly, to run Experiment 2 in the article (the nonconvex Difference-of-Convex "DC" problem):

 `julia> include("dc-test.jl")`